Bholuvivek/Learning-platform/README.md

 - After Contribution whatever you want to change change it and give to readable comment.

-## Commit commmant and description
+## Commit commmand and description

 -------------------------------------------
   | Key   | Description            |